SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view

 \section{A Zvonkin-type transformation}

 In the study of SDEs with low-regularity coefficients, like \eqref{eq:SDE}, one successful idea is to apply a bijective transformation that changes the singular drift and produces a transformed SDE whose drift has no singular component and which can thus be solved with standard techniques.
-The idea goes back to Zvonkin, and in the present case a transformation that does the job is the unique solution $\phi$ of the PDE \eqref{eq:PDEphi}.
-The analysis that we do here can shed some light on what kind of transformations, aside from $\phi$, of the martingale problem for $X$ will lead to different, but equivalent, transformed problems for a new process $Y$.
+The idea goes back to Zvonkin \cite{z}, and in the present case a transformation that does the job is the unique solution $\phi$ of the PDE \eqref{eq:PDEphi}.
+The analysis that we do here can shed some light on what kind of transformations, aside from $\phi$, of the martingale problem fulfilled by $X$ will lead to different, but equivalent, transformed martingale problems fulfilled by a new process $Y$.